alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 Throughout the design process, we continued to improve upon each iteration by asking the four key NALSD questions:

 - Is it possible?
-Can we build it without “magic”?
+Can we build it without "magic"?
 - Can we do better?
 Is it as simple as we can reasonably make it?
 - Is it feasible?
 Does it fit within our practical constraints (budget, time, etc.)?
 - Is it resilient?
 Will it survive occasional but inevitable disruptions?